10 E Broad / W Broad: History

 Broad Street has seen public transportation as early as 1860, with a horse-drawn omnibus route run by W. B. Hawkes & Co.
 The road subsequently was used for horsecars, streetcars, and trolleybuses operating only on West Broad Street (streetcars never operated on East Broad).

 In 1875, the newly-formed Glenwood and Green Lawn Railroad Company built a horsecar line from High Street west on Broad to the city's western boundary, with a branch to Green Lawn Cemetery.
 That line was the first successfully electrified to utilize streetcars, completed in August 1890.
 The line was later converted to utilize trolleybuses.
 On January 4, 1965, buses replaced the West Broad trolleybuses, amid the Columbus Transit Company's conversion into 100 percent bus service.

 In the 1980s, accessibility became an issue.
 COTA requested a waiver for a U.S. Department of Transportation regulation that required wheelchair lifts on all buses; COTA hoped the waiver would potentially save money.
 A 1981 ruling removed the requirement, giving transit authorities more flexibility.
-An transit accessibility advocacy organization opposed COTA's move.
+A transit accessibility advocacy organization opposed COTA's move.
 In 1982, a handicapped passenger moved from his wheelchair onto the steps of the bus, preventing the bus from moving in protest.
 In 1988, routes 10 and 2 were proposed for the first wheelchair lifts to allow handicapped passengers to ride.
 The first buses were equipped in 1991, and today all buses are wheelchair-accessible.

 In 2019, COTA officials stated the 10 route may become the next bus rapid transit (BRT) line in the city, after the CMAX.
 The route 10 line could support bus-only lanes on West Broad Street, an improvement over the limited BRT features the CMAX offers.
 LinkUS, a COTA-Columbus-MORPC partnership, is evaluating the corridor the line operates on.
 LinkUS began the evaluation in 2020 as one of several highly-trafficked routes to investigate upgrading transit service on.
 The route received some federal funding in 2020, to be released around 2024.
 BRT was decided as the transit mode for the corridor in July 2021.
 Construction will be relatively fast as the route is straight and wide; it is aimed to start along with the northwest route by the end of the decade.